antk1n/antkin-rtech/README.md

 - Camera can recognize AR codes and its movements (task 4)
 - RViz can play rosbag files (task 5)
 - Gazeebo can be controlled by phone (task 6)
+- Robot can scan the world and after proper saving navigate there using his own map (task 7)

 ## Tasks: